reshmabidikar/slate/source/includes/_tag.md

 | `AUTO_INVOICING_DRAFT` | `00000000-0000-0000-0000-000000000008` | `ACCOUNT`               | Generate account invoices in DRAFT mode. |
 | `AUTO_INVOICING_REUSE_DRAFT` | `00000000-0000-0000-0000-000000000009` | `ACCOUNT`               | Use existing draft invoice if exists. |

-`User Tags` are defined by the user for any desired purpose and are not interpreted by the system. `User Tags` must be defined using the [Tag Definition](tag-definition.html) APIs below.
-These tags may be attached to almost any resource type.

 This section provides APIs to list all tags, search for a specific tag, and retrieve tag audit logs.
-In addition, each resource provides APIs for the applicable CRUD operations: creation, retrieval, and deletion.
+In addition, each resource provides APIs for the applicable CRUD operations: create, read, update and delete.

 ## Tag  Resource